UiPath/AmazonConnect/README.md

 ### Step 3.
 Create lambda functions
 AWS Lambda functions will be the glue that connect Amazon Connect and UiPath.
 There are two primary lambda functions:
-   - UiPathOrchestratorStartJob - Queue a UiPath automation job, with inputs
+   - UiPathStartJob - Queue a UiPath automation job, with inputs
-   - UiPathOrchestratorQueryJob - Check the status of a job
+   - UiPathQueryJob - Check the status of a job

 And three helper lambda functions:
    - UiPathPackInputs - Package the inputs from Amazon Connect into a JSON packet
-   - UiPathOrchestratorQueryReleaseKey - Get the release key guid for a given process name
+   - UiPathQueryReleaseKey - Get the release key guid for a given process name
-   - UiPathOrchestratorAuthenticate - Get an access token for interacting with the UiPath Cloud Orchestrator
+   - UiPathAuthenticate - Get an access token for interacting with the UiPath Cloud Orchestrator

 1. Open the [AWS Lambda console](https://console.aws.amazon.com/lambda/home)
 2. Set the region to the same region as your Amazon Connect instance.  *NOTE: Amazon Connect only supports using lambda functions in the same region as your contact center.*